Mbanq/iso20022/README.md

 ### Dictionary-based Approach

-Here's an example of generating an ISO20022 message using the dictionary-based approach:
+Here's an example of generating an ISO20022 message:

 ```python
 import json